AdobeDocs/experience-platform.en/help/query-service/derived-attributes.md

 ![A diagram of the "Airline Loyalty Decile Schema".](./images/derived-attributes/airline-loyalty-decile-schema.png)

-### Create a query for calculating deciles over a loop-back period {#create-a-query}
+### Create a query for calculating deciles over a lookback period {#create-a-query}

-The following example demonstrates the SQL query for calculating a decile over a loop-back period.
+The following example demonstrates the SQL query for calculating a decile over a lookback period.

 A template can be made either using the Query Editor in the UI, or through the [Query Service API](./api/query-templates.md#create-a-query-template).